… or how to use a heart surgeon tool to fix C64!

 I chose a nice looking metallic blue color from Motip.

 I was hoping to achieve an effect that would slightly change color with different light sources, It turned out to be a good choice.
-You will see that on photos below.
+You will see that in the photos below.

 Also, this is typical car paint and that is why I needed undercoating in the first place.